jaeeun-n/simclr-ablations/README.md

 ## Pretraining

-To pretrain the original model on CIFAR-10, try the following command:
+To pretrain the original SimCLR on CIFAR-10, try the following command:

 ```
 python run.py --train_mode=pretrain \